perl11/cperl/CODE_OF_CONDUCT.md

 cperl can stand criticsm and encourages criticism, but doesn't allow abuse. perl5 silences them via code of conduct and still is toxic and effectively dead.

-For more information please visit the [No Code of Conduct](https://nocodeofconduct.com) homepage.
+For more information please see the old [No Code of Conduct](https://web.archive.org/web/20150619202349/http://nocodeofconduct.com/) homepage.